MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/enable-device-capabilities.md

 ---
-ms.assetid: 949D1CE0-DD7D-420E-904D-758FADEBE85A

 title: Enable device capabilities
-description: This tutorial describes how to declare device capabilities in Microsoft Visual Studio.
-This enables your app to use cameras, microphones, location sensors, and other devices. ms.date: 02/08/2017 ms.topic: article
+description: This topic explains how to declare device capabilities in Microsoft Visual Studio to use cameras, microphones, location sensors, and other devices for a UWP app. ms.date: 05/04/2023 ms.topic: article
-keywords: windows 10, uwp

 ms.localizationpriority: medium
 ---

-# Enable device capabilities
+# Enable device capabilities for a Universal Windows Platform app

-This tutorial describes how to declare device capabilities in Microsoft Visual Studio.
-This enables your app to use cameras, microphones, location sensors, and other devices.
+This topic explains how to declare device capabilities in Microsoft Visual Studio to use cameras, microphones, location sensors, and other devices for a Universal Windows Platform (UWP) app.

 ## Specify the device capabilities your app will use

 Windows apps require you to specify in the app package manifest when you use certain types of devices.
-In Visual Studio, you can declare most capabilities by using [Manifest Designer](/previous-versions/br230259(v=vs.140)) or you can add them manually as described in [How to specify device capabilities in a package manifest (manually)](/uwp/schemas/appxpackage/how-to-specify-device-capabilities-in-a-package-manifest).
+In Visual Studio, you can declare most capabilities by using [Manifest Designer](/visualstudio/extensibility/vsix-manifest-designer) or you can add them manually as described in [How to specify device capabilities in a package manifest (manually)](/uwp/schemas/appxpackage/how-to-specify-device-capabilities-in-a-package-manifest).
 This tutorial assumes you're using Manifest Designer.

-**Note**
+> [!NOTE]
-Some types of devices, such as printers, scanners, and sensors, don't need to be declared in the app package manifest.
+> Some types of devices, such as printers, scanners, and sensors, don't need to be declared in the app package manifest.

 - In Visual Studio Solution Explorer, double-click the package manifest file, **Package.appxmanifest**.
 - Open the **Capabilities** tab.
 - Select the device capabilities that your app uses.
 If you don't see the capability you're looking for in Manifest Designer, add it manually.
 For more info, see [How to specify device capabilities in a package manifest](/uwp/schemas/appxpackage/how-to-specify-device-capabilities-in-a-package-manifest).

 | Device Capability | Manifest Designer | Description |
 |-------------------|-------------------|-------------|